cloudflare/cloudflare-docs/content/workers/examples/protect-against-timing-attacks.md

 To avoid timing attacks in your code, you can replace equality checks with the [`crypto.timingSafeEqual`](/workers/runtime-apis/web-crypto/#timingsafeequal) function in your Workers application.

-To use this function, you can create a new [`TextEncoder`](/workers/runtime-apis/encoding/#textencoder) and encode the string values to instances of `ArrayBuffer` using [`encoder.encode`](/workers/runtime-apis/encoding/#methods).
+To use this function, create a new [`TextEncoder`](/workers/runtime-apis/encoding/#textencoder) and encode the string values to instances of `ArrayBuffer` using [`encoder.encode`](/workers/runtime-apis/encoding/#methods).
 This is needed because `crypto.timingSafeEqual` compares `ArrayBuffer` instances, not strings.
-With the encoded values, you can then replace the standard JavaScript equality check (`===`) with `crypto.timingSafeEqual`.
+With the encoded values, replace the standard JavaScript equality check (`===`) with `crypto.timingSafeEqual`.
 Note that the strings must be the same length in order to compare to `timingSafeEqual`.
 The below code shows how to implement string equality checks with `crypto.timingSafeEqual`:

 {{<tabs labels="js | ts">}}
 {{<tab label="js" default="true">}}